Marabyte/marabyte.com/site/posts/the-evolution-of-my-personal-website.md

 ###### (Buy me a pint and I'll tell you the story about bash scripts.)

 Luckily, towards the end of the year I went to a meetup where they demoed a REST plugin for WordPress.
+In my head it was an all-new world, I could do all kinds of fancy transitions between pages, everything would be cached in a CDN and the app-like behaviour... it would be magical.

+Not everything went as I expected but the result was not bad at all.
+I learnt a few tricks while developing my personal site and eventually used them at work for our clients.

+And from AngularJS I went to Angular.
+The transition was hard, and it took me much, much longer than I thought but again, nothing like a pet project to learn new stuff.

+After the Angular rebuild I started several attempts to rebuild my website with other frameworks/libraries but never quite finished any.

+Everyone was in love with React.
+At work, in meetups, in the twitterverse, everyone was mad about it.
+And if you were not on the React wave you could not have lunch with the cool kids.

+So, I started to rebuild my website with React but eventually gave up.
+Fighting webpack was almost a fulltime job and Redux did not helped one bit to the developer experience.
+I was getting frustrated and not seeing any real benefits compared to what I already had.